Update cookies preferences

 • other local authorities you have had involvement with

-• other organisations such as schools, police, charities
+• from other organisations such as Charities, Schools, NHS and the Police

 Top of page